zhaohengyin/lightning-grasp/README.md

 # Lightning Grasp
 Public repository for the Lightning Grasp system. [paper](https://arxiv.org/abs/2511.07418)

-This is the core grasp generation engine used by Dexterity Gen and our subsequent works.
+The enhanced core grasp generation engine, powering both Dexterity Gen and our upcoming works.

 **Thousands of dexterous grasps in seconds.**
 </center>